kingparra/hpfp/21_-_traversable/notes.rst

 21.1 Traversable
 ----------------
 ..
-The book says:
+"Traversable allows you to transform elements
+.. inside a structure like a functor, producing
+.. applicative effects along the way, and lift
+.. those potentially multiple instances of
+.. applicative structure outside of the
+.. traversable structure."
 ..
-..
-"Traversable allows you to transform
-..   elements inside the structure like a
-..   functor, producing applicative effects
-..   along the way, and lift those potentially
-..   multiple instances of applicative
-..   structure outside of the traveresavle
-..   structure."
-..
-..
-Which sounds important, but is completely
-.. impenetrable to me.
-What the hell does that
-.. mean!?

-..
-Is traversable the same thing as an iterator?
-..
-An iterator interface presents operations to:
-.. * access the current element,
-.. * move to the next element,
-.. * and to test for completion.

-.. justsomeguy:
-..
-Can someone give me a dumbed-down, possibly
-..   inaccurate summary of what Traversable is,
-..   just to give me a sense of it?
-Is it an
-..   iterator?
-A thingy that flips inner
-..   structure with outer structure?
-Something
-..   that helps me climb trees?
 .. koz_ justsomeguy:
 ..
 Traversable is 'effectful fmap'.
 .. koz_ :t fmap
 .. lambdabot Functor f => (a -> b) -> f a -> f b
 .. koz_ :t traverse
-.. lambdabot (Traversable t, Applicative f) => (a -> f b) -> t a -> f (t b)
+.. lambdabot (Traversable t, Applicative f) =>
+.. (a -> f b) -> t a -> f (t b)
 .. koz_ s/is/allows/
-.. * | justsomeguy slowly mulls over what an applicative effect is.
-.. monochrom :
-..
-IO is an example.
-.. monochrom :
-..
-If you have ["hello", "hi", "aloha"], and if
-..   you want for each string there you putStrLn
-..   then getLine, and you want the result list
-..   to be the 3 lines you get from the 3 getLines:
-.. monochrom :
-..   traverse (\s -> putStrLn s >> getLine) ["hello", "hi", "aloha"]
-.. monochrom :
-..
-THE END
-.. justsomeguy :
-..
-Hrm, that's pretty similar to forM, which
-..
-I've been using for a while now without
-..   understanding.
-.. monochrom :
-..
-Just different argument orders.

 .. http://dev.stephendiehl.com/hask/#foldable-traversable